perxpective/Cybersecurity-Therapy/MRE/Chapter 2 - Safe Analytical Environment.md

 - Requires safe analytical environment
 - Once malware has started execution, nothing writable is to be trusted
 - **Network connectivity considerations**
+	- Remnux
+		- Great collection of reverse engineering tools
+		- Uses fake DNS and honeypots to detonate malware
+	- TOR Proxy Gateway
+		- Uses router image as DNS and forwards all traffic to Tor network
-	- Should malware be allowed to "call home"?
+- **Question: Should malware be allowed to "call home"?**

 | Pros                   | Cons                                                                |
 | ---------------------- | ------------------------------------------------------------------- |